 Now we are on a global mission to build a kinder fashion movement!

-In the late 1980s, FOUR PAWS was born after a few friends in Austria decided they needed to raise awareness of animal cruelty within the fur industry.
+In the late 1980s, FOUR PAWS was born after a group of friends in Austria knew they needed to raise awareness of animal cruelty within the fur industry.
 Since that day, we have successfully seen the closure of many fur farms and a rise in compassion for animals all over the world.

 Millions of animals are suffering around the world for fashion every year.
 Many are caged, mutilated and face a brutal death for our clothing choices.
 But it doesn’t have to be this way!